louisgituhi/Audio-Transcription/README.md

 ﻿# Audio-Transcription

-This repository uses AssemblyAI to transcribe audio into text from an audio url.
+This repository uses AssemblyAI to transcribe audio into text from an audio url, using AssemblyAI Nodejs SDK

 Create an account at [AssemblyAI](https://www.assemblyai.com/) and get your api key.